danpla/dpscreenocr/doc/manual.md

 # Troubleshooting

 This section contains the list of possible issues and their solutions.
-If the solutions don't help, or you have an issue that is not listed here, please report the problem on the [issue tracker][].
+If the solution doesn't help, or you have an issue that is not listed here, please report the problem on the [issue tracker][].
+You can also contact the author by email; the link is at the bottom of the [dpScreenOCR website][].

 [Issue tracker]: https://github.com/danpla/dpscreenocr/issues